 The third significant advance that has been made is that towards an understanding of the influence and mode of interaction of the many external and internal factors that can influence the rate of photosynthesis.
-The control or measurement of the external factors of illumination (sunshine or artificial light), temperature, and CO2 supply require elaborate apparatus and considerable physical experience in the fields of radiophotometry, scientific illumination, thermo-electric measurement of leaf temperature, Of internal factors the amount of chlorophyll and the degree of openness of the stomata are sometimes significant.
+The control or measurement of the external factors of illumination (sunshine or artificial light), temperature, and CO_2 supply require elaborate apparatus and considerable physical experience in the fields of radiometry, photometry, scientific illumination, thermo-electric measurement of leaf temperature, etc. Of internal factors the amount of chlorophyll and the degree of openness of the stomata are sometimes significant.

 When the magnitudes of the three external factors are known or controlled, there arises the important question of the nature of their interaction when the magnitudes of them vary independently-a problem which has been elucidated largely by English investigations.
-In any possible combination of these factors, the rate of photosynthesis at any moment is not an expression of their combined magnitude, but only of the magnitude of a particular one of them acting as a "limiting factor" to the rate activity.
-Which of the factors happens to be the activity.
-Which of the factors happens to be the limiting factor in any combination of them can be determined experimentally by application of the principle that increase of the magnitude of the limiting factor, and of this factor only, can increase the rate of photosynthesis.
+In any possible combination of these factors, the rate of photosynthesis at any moment is not an expression of their combined magnitude, but only of the magnitude of a particular one of them acting as a "limiting factor" to the tate activity.
+Which of the factors happens to be the principal of them can be limiting factor in any combination of them can be determined experimentally by application of the principle that increase of the magnitude of the limiting factor, and of this factor only, can increase the rate of photosynthesis.